xTryHard/xTryHard/README.md

 ## 🌱 Interests & Hobbies
 When I’m not coding, you’ll find me:
-- ✈️ Traveling the world and exploring new cultures
+- ✈️ Traveling and exploring new cultures
 - 🏀 Cheering on NBA, MLB, NFL, European soccer, & hitting the padel court
 - 🍳 Cooking up new recipes in the kitchen
-- 📚 Reading technical books and learning every day
+- 📚 Reading
 - 🎹 Playing piano (or learning how to play)